confluentinc/ksql/design-proposals/klip-8-interactive-queries.md

 ---

-Finally, `EMIT CHANGES` may be preferrable over `EMIT STREAM` for KQSL specifically (for the reasons outlined above) although `EMIT STREAM` is still a suitable option.
+Finally, `EMIT CHANGES` may be preferrable over `EMIT STREAM` for KSQL specifically (for the reasons outlined above) although `EMIT STREAM` is still a suitable option.

 ## Proposed behavioral changes